davidweyrauch/davidweyrauch.github.io/_drafts/abstentions.md

 header:
   teaser: "unsplash-gallery-image-2-th.jpg"
 categories:
-  - Jekyll
+  - Coalition Foreign Policy
 tags:
-  - United National General Assembly, International Preferences, Coalition Foreign Policy, Ideological Fractionalization
+  - United National General Assembly
+  - International Preferences
+  - Coalition Foreign Policy
+  - Ideological Fractionalization
 ---

 Does the decision to abstain in the UNGA depend on the domestic ideological fractionalization of coalition parties?